Ishaan-Jog/presense/README.md

 ## Features

 - Live weather lookup by city name using Open-Meteo.
-- City-specific machine learning predictions trained on historical weather observations.
+- City-specific machine learning predictions trained on historical weather observations using RandomForest model.
 - Probability dashboard for normal, flood, heatwave, drought, and snow risk.
 - Digital-twin map with infrastructure assets and state changes.
 - Telemetry and system logs that reflect the current assessment.
-- Optional AI mitigation playbook powered by OpenAI.
+- Optional AI mitigation playbook powered by OpenAI API.

 ## Project Structure